-ANEW Place will continue to operate a Warming Shelter and with ESG/HOP funds maintain a coordinator to work with homeless (unsheltered) clients year round to ensure on-going case management and connection to services and housing.
+ANEW Place will continue to operate the new year-round Warming Shelter and with ESG/HOP funds maintain a coordination to work with homeless (unsheltered) clients year-round to ensure on-going case management and connection to services and housing.

 The Consolidated Plan supports outreach and homeless shelter services.
 New housing programs and applications for new housing are built on a Housing First model.
+New services have come online in response to the pandemic.
+Increased outreach provides support to the more than 700 residents in emergency shelter at hotels under the Emergency Housing Initiative.